What is the difference between HNC and HND?

 It is however always worth checking with your preferred institution since high-performing students can receive a wide variety of financial assistance such as grants and scholarships.
 There are many options where student finance is concerned, but these depend on factors such as residential status, age and nationality.
 You can refer to the online student finance calculator to determine your eligibility.

-Regent College offers a range of higher education courses to help you develop your skills set and progression in your chosen career path.
+Regent College London offers a range of higher education courses to help you develop your skills set and progression in your chosen career path.
 To find out more about our HND’s and other business related courses click here.